Hobbint History, Family Crest & Coats of Arms

 The surname Hobbint was first found in Huntingdonshire, where they held a family seat from very early times.

 Early History of the Hobbint family

-Another 67 words (5 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Hobbint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hobbint research.
+Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Hobbint History in all our PDF Extended History products and printed products wherever possible.

 Hobbint Spelling Variations

 Hobbint has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hobbint have been found, including Hobbins, Hobbin, Hobbis, Hobbiss, Hoben and others.